Xmrit

 How do I create my first graph?

-To create your first graph you need to enter your own data into the Xmrit spreadsheet, found on the left hand side of the tool.
+To create your first graph you need to enter your own data into the Xmrit spreadsheet, found on the left hand side of the tool and highlighted in red in the image below.
 The spreadsheet works like Excel and Google Sheets, and you can directly copy data from those programs into Xmrit, or directly edit the spreadsheet in Xmrit.

 It is usually easier to paste in your data from a spreadsheet program, and make small edits in the Xmrit spreadsheet.